 Bukit Sari Temple is in the middle of a nutmeg forest in Sangeh, Badung.
 According to the Balinese people, Anak Agung Anglurah Made Karangasem Sakti built Pura Bukit Sari Sangeh.
 He was the adopted son of the King of Mengwi.

-Thousands of monkeys live in this 10-hectare area, and the local people consider these monkeys a sacred creature.
+Thousands of monkeys live in this 10-hectare area, and the local people consider these monkeys sacred creatures.
 Even though the monkeys are pretty tame, you need to be careful when entering this area.

-Do not wear jewelry such as a necklace, earrings, or sunglasses.
+Do not wear jewellery such as a necklace, earrings, or sunglasses.
 In addition, please don’t bring food or other objects that can attract their attention, they sometimes like to take these items.

 Goa Gajah Temple

-If you are somewhere in Gianyar, make sure you pay a visit to Goa Gajah Temple.
-Discovered since the 11th century, it has since become a place of worship as well as a tourist spot.
+If you are somewhere in Gianyar, make sure you pay a visit to Goa Gajah Temple to see it’s elephant cave.
+Discovered in the 11th century, it has since become a place of worship as well as a tourist spot.

 This temple offers a fascinating historical tour through a combination of archaeological and beautiful natural scenery.
-The archaeological remains such as statues to stupas carved into the stone walls can be found throughout the area.
+Archaeological remains such as statues to stupas carved into the stone walls can be found throughout the area.

 Goa Gajah Temple is a well-maintained tourist attraction.
 The parking area is large, and the amenities are in good condition.
 Traders of Balinese souvenirs such as fabrics, statues, plaits, t-shirts, bags, and so on are for sale in this area.